 If you have been driving for any length of time, you have either locked your keys in your car at some point or you know someone who has.
 It's a pretty common occurrence.
 Every year, about four million Americans do this to themselves.
 The results can range from simple frustration to actual physical endangerment.

-Knowing what to do about the situation before you get stuck can sure help to mitigate any anxiety that arises.
-Armed with knowledge, you can take action to prevent locking your keys in your car, truck, or SUV.
+Knowing what to do about the situation before you get stuck can sure help to mitigate much of the anxiety that arises.
+Armed with knowledge, you can take action to prevent locking your keys in your car, truck or SUV.

 Your first steps will include the following:

 Take stock of your location.
 Is there a nearby gas station?
 Those can sometimes sell the tools you need to get into your locked vehicle.
 Are you in an unsafe or remote area?
 If so, it is advisable to call 911 and request assistance from the police if you feel your physical well-being is in jeopardy.
 Beyond this, your next steps will really be dependent upon your geographical location and the time of day.

 Call Roadside Assistance

 If you come to the conclusion that your safety is not an issue, then call the roadside assistance associated with your vehicle insurance or vehicle warranty plan.
 It's not uncommon for help to take 30+ minutes to arrive.
 And, naturally, you have to pay to have the car unlocked; common deductibles range from $25-$50 for this service.
 Still, this is the easiest way to get into your car and back on the road.

 Many modern vehicles can work with a manufacturer's phone app to let you monitor and control different parts of your vehicle's performance, such as... unlocking your doors!